clumanauw/CLumanauw.github.io/README.md

 # CLumanauw.github.io
-This will be where I host my deployed webpages.
+This will be where I host my portfolio is.